B.S. in Human Development and Family Studies

 Recent graduates have found employment in occupations as diverse as crisis advocate at a sex abuse and trauma resource center, child care worker, early childhood teacher, assistant program manager for a mental health organization and child protective investigator.

-The advantages of a HDFS Degree
+The advantages of a HDF Degree

 Students majoring in Human Development and Family Studies are given the unique opportunity to obtain hands-on professional experience through fieldwork and internships.
 Senior year students will be able to share their expertise in a wide variety of organizations serving the concerns of divergent populations through experiential learning courses.